openfl/OpenFLDevelopersGuide/sockets/README.md

 OpenFL can interface with a server by using the binary protocol of that server directly.
 Some servers use the big- endian byte order, and some use the little-endian byte order.
 Most servers on the Internet use the big-endian byte order because “network byte order” is big-endian.
 The little-endian byte order is popular because the Intel® x86 architecture uses it.
 You should use the endian byte order that matches the byte order of the server that is sending or receiving data.
 All operations that are performed by the IDataInput and IDataOutput interfaces, and the classes that implement those interfaces (ByteArray, Socket, and URLStream), are encoded by default in big-endian format; that is, with the most significant byte first.
 This default byte order was chosen to match Java and the official network byte order.
 To change whether big-endian or little-endian byte order is used, you can set the endian property to Endian.BIG_ENDIAN or Endian.LITTLE_ENDIAN.

-_The Socket class inherits all the methods defined by the IDataInput and IDataOutput interfaces (located in the flash.utils package).
+_The Socket class inherits all the methods defined by the IDataInput and IDataOutput interfaces (located in the openfl.utils package).
 Those methods must be used to write to and read from the Socket._

 For more information, see: